 The U.S. Department of Homeland Security requires every new employee to complete an I-9 form within the first three days of employment to verify an individual’s identity.
 Once the employee completes Form I-9, then E-Verify is used to confirm that the information is accurate.
 E-Verify is an Internet-based system that compares the information on a Form I-9 to data from the U.S. Department of Homeland Security and Social Security Administration records to confirm employment eligibility.

 Not all state laws are the same when it comes to background checks.
-Every employer should know and understand their state laws before creating and implementing a custom background screening program for their company.
+Every employer should know and understand their state laws before creating and implementing a custom background check program for their company.
 One example of a state law that doesn’t apply to every employer is the Ban-the-Box laws.
 These laws vary from jurisdiction to jurisdiction, but essentially require employers to omit the box found on job applications requesting the applicant to check if they’ve ever been convicted of a crime, incarcerated, or arrested.
 Since laws vary by state, it’s important that employers thoroughly research and understand what is required for their hiring process.

 Are you an employer and still have questions regarding employment screening?